garethjudson/batchy/README.md

 	}
 	var wg sync.WaitGroup

-	// handle batch results
-	go func() {
-		for jobResultBatch := range outChannel {
-			// process the result array here
-			for _, jobResult := range jobResultBatch {
-				fmt.Printf("doubled %d to %d", jobResult.I, jobResult.Doubled)
-			}
-		}
-	}()

 	// call Start so the MicroBatch will listen wg.Add(1)
 	go func() {
 		// if you wanted to send some context/state to the processor
-		// this could be done via the context microBatch.Start(context.Background(), inChannel, outChannel)
+		// this could be done via the context microBatch.Start(context.Background())
 		wg.Done()
 	}()

-	// send jobs into the inChannel
-	go func() {
 	// you could source your job from anywhere, this is just a contrived example
 	// submit a single job
+	for i := 0; i < 10; i++ {
-		job := ExampleJob{
+		result := microBatch.ProcessJob(ExampleJob{
+			id: fmt.Sprintf("%d-%d", time.Nanosecond, i),
-			I: 5,
+			I:  i,
+		}).Doubled
+		fmt.Printf("doubled %d to %d\n", i, result)
 	}

-		inChannel <- job

 	// finished sending jobs, time to shut down microBatch.ShutDown()
-	}()

 	wg.Wait()
 }
 ```

-Additionally provide the in and out channel to send in Jobs and receive the JobResults.
-Results are returned in batches.
-If you want to track which Job is related to which result, make sure you implement it in the BatchProcessor.
-Any additional configuration or state can be provided to the context.

 # Development
 Use the `./scripts/check.sh` script to run go check and lint targets

 # Out of scope
-- just used println for convenience given this is an example library rather than a production grade logging library
+- just used print functions to log for convenience given this is an example library
 - no extensive error handling for this example code
 - didn't publish this to anywhere so `go get` will not work
-- consider a worker pool for the BatchProcessor go routines.
+- consider a worker pool or go routine limit for the `BatchProcessor` go routines.
 Not sure if this necessary but depending on the BatchProcessor, memory and cpu usage could be a problem eventually.